kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

    - The `<pre><code>` raw JSON node lives inside the container and is toggled by the factory.

 3) Generate DOM from schema in `FormGenerator`
-   - `GroupBuilder` splits objects into groups (primitives) and sections (containers without primitives).
+   - `GroupBuilder` builds the form inline and in order using `buildInline()`.
+It splits objects into groups (primitives) and sections (containers without primitives), and renders array-of-object references as nested groups inline at their schema position.
    - `InputFactory` creates controls and wires input/change/focus/blur to update data, validate, and highlight group.
    - `FormModel` maintains data shape and nested setting logic.
-   - `Navigation.generateNavigationTree()` mirrors groups/sections in the sidebar.
+   - `Navigation.generateNavigationTree()` mirrors groups/sections in the sidebar in the same property order, placing optional inactive `$ref`/array groups as in-place “Add …” items.
    - `Validation.validateAllFields()` runs once post-render so required/invalid states are visible on load.

 4) Sync back to ProseMirror